 Small support group grants are available (up to $200) from BIANC for local support group activities related to fitness, wellness, camp, education or awareness.
-Email request from 2 group members to firstname.lastname@example.org for consideration or call 919-833-9634 or 919 618-3003 to discuss a grant for your support group.
+Email a request from two group members to email@example.com for consideration or call 919-833-9634 or 919 618-3003 to discuss a grant for your support group.

 The Fayetteville Brain Injury Support Group added 58 photos to the album 4/28/12 Picnic at Lake Rim Park- photos taken by Thomas Payne.
 They used a SG grant to help pay for the picnic.

 BIANC Brain Injury Resource Centers offer information, support, and materials to assist in getting new groups started.
 Regional Outreach Coordinators from the BIANC Brain Injury Resource Centers keep in contact with support group leaders in their area, visit groups during the year, and organize regional support group leader training sessions.
 The Raleigh BIANC Resource Center sends newsletters and other educational materials quarterly to designated support group leaders and holds an annual statewide support group leader training session.
-Support group meetings vary from weekly, to monthly to quarterly and may include other disability groups such as stroke or spinal cord injury in their groups.
-Find a group near you in our Resource Book or in our latest Starting Point newsletter.
-Call ahead to see if the group has special plans..
+Support group meetings vary from weekly, to monthly to quarterly and may include other disability groups such as stroke or spinal cord injury survivors.
+Find a group near you in our Resource Book, or in our latest Starting Point newsletter.
+Call ahead to see if the group has special plans.